-THE DETAILS: The truly minuscule size and fragile appearance of the LM’s ascent stage used to return from the Moon (Figure 7-12) are a striking contrast to the colossal size of the Saturn V required to leave Earth.
-Some people doubt that such a tiny spacecraft could be adequate and wonder, for example, where all the fuel needed to climb and accelerate to orbital speed could be stored.
+THE DETAILS: The truly minuscule size and fragile appearance of the LM’s ascent stage used to return from the Moon (Figure 7.11-1) are a striking contrast to the colossal size of the Saturn V required to leave Earth.
+Some people doubt that such a tiny spacecraft could be adequate and wonder, for example, where all the fuel needed to climb and accelerate to escape velocity from the Moon (8,568 km/h or 5,323 mph) could be stored.

 Actually, the comparison is quite misleading, because it would be harder to find two more dissimilar liftoffs.
 The Saturn V had to lift its own huge initial mass of approximately 2,900 tons against Earth’s gravity and against air resistance (aerodynamic drag) up to a speed of 28,000 kilometers per hour (about 17,400 miles per hour) and inject a 130-ton payload into Earth orbit, at an altitude of 190 kilometers (118 miles).

 The LM’s ascent stage instead had to lift an initial mass of 4.5 tons (of which 2.3 were fuel, leading to a very large loss of mass during the climb as the fuel was used) and accelerate it to approximately 6,600 kilometers per hour (4,100 miles per hour), raising a payload of 2.2 tons to a maximum altitude of 83 kilometers (approximately 51 miles).
 Moreover, on the airless Moon there was no atmospheric drag and the gravity was one sixth of the Earth’s.